 You can read up a bit more in our article How Can We Reduce Packaging Waste which looks a bit deeper into the environmental harms of our packaging consumption.
 We also provide practical tips to reduce and even avoid packaging waste altogether.

 Further, we break down the pros and cons of online shopping in detail, exploring its environmental sustainability.

 Meanwhile, the good news is that our society is beginning a swing away from unsustainable packaging from non-renewable sources.

 The better news is that you can play a leading role in instigating these new eco-friendly packaging practices.
-You can do this, first of all, by making ecologically friendly packing choices.
+First, you can do this by making ecologically friendly packing choices.

 If you are a private individual and, even more, a businessperson, you can choose to receive shipments from suppliers certified as eco-friendly.
 When you are the one doing the shipping, you can choose to use sustainable, reusable, recyclable, compostable packaging materials yourself.
 We'll help with this process momentarily by supplying a list of the 12 best eco-friendly packaging choices.

-If you are a small business owner, you may be struggling with the cost differential between traditional, non-eco-friendly forms of shipping against sustainable packaging options.
+If you are a small business owner, you may struggle with the cost differential between traditional, non-eco-friendly forms of shipping against sustainable packaging options.

-By committing to using sustainable, eco-friendly packaging, you can attain an Eco Label, which will boost your business because others like you want to do business with companies invested in saving our planet.
+By committing to using sustainable, eco-friendly packaging, you can attain an Eco Label, which will boost your business because others like you want to engage with a sustainable business invested in saving our planet.

-We’ve selected four categories of packaging products in which you can find multiple good eco-friendly packaging options using sustainable materials for storing, shipping, or carrying.
-With each category, we’ve listed our top three choices.
+We've selected four eco-friendly packaging solution categories in which you can find multiple good options using sustainable materials for storing, shipping, or carrying.
+With each category, we've listed our top three choices.